Suggested Searches

 Why Gateway?
 Why don’t we just go straight to the Moon like we did with Apollo?

 Gateway will enable longer stays on and around the Moon, and help ensure the safety of crew in the harsh deep space environment, while significantly expanding research and exploration opportunities beyond what was envisioned or achievable during the Apollo missions.
-Additionally, Gateway is part of a broader strategy for sustained and permanent lunar exploration.
-It plays a vital role in NASA’s preparations for future missions to Mars by offering essential knowledge and experience that will prove invaluable for those endeavors.
+Gateway is part of a broader strategy for sustained and permanent lunar exploration.
+It plays an important role in NASA’s preparations for future missions to Mars by offering essential knowledge and experience that will prove invaluable for those endeavors.

 When will Gateway be ready and how long until it’s finished?

-Gateway will be an incrementally built and deployed spacecraft, similar to the International Space Station (ISS).
-Assembling Gateway in lunar orbit will involve four rocket launches and will take approximately six years, in contrast to the ISS’s 42 assembly flights over about 13 years.
-This streamlined assembly process for Gateway is made possible by its smaller size and advancements in technology.
+Gateway will be an incrementally built and deployed spacecraft, similar to the International Space Station.
 Gateway’s elements are taking shape on the ground, with hardware fabrication actively underway in facilities worldwide.
-Gateway’s first two modules—(PPE) Power and Propulsion Element and HALO (Habitation and Logistics Outpost)—will be integrated and launched together on a SpaceX Falcon Heavy rocket no earlier than 2025.
-Following launch, these components will spend about a year traveling to lunar orbit.
+Gateway’s first two modules—PPE (Power and Propulsion Element) and HALO (Habitation and Logistics Outpost)—will be integrated and launched together on a SpaceX Falcon Heavy rocket ahead of Artemis IV.
+Following launch, these components will spend about a year transiting to lunar orbit.
 During this phase, Gateway will begin its scientific investigations, enabled by autonomous systems and remote operations.
-Gateway’s next module, the Lunar International Habitation module (Lunar I-Hab), is expected to reach the Moon no earlier than 2028, as part of the Artemis IV mission.
+Gateway’s next module, Lunar I-Hab, is expected to reach the Moon no earlier than 2028, as part of the Artemis IV mission.
 During this mission, a crewed Orion spacecraft will transport the Lunar I-Hab to Gateway and dock it with HALO.
 This will mark the first time astronauts enter the space station.

 How long will Gateway operate?